 This includes cigarettes, cigars, pipes, dip or chewing tobacco, and marijuana.
 Tobacco use is the number one cause of preventable cancer deaths.
-The number of deaths due to lung cancer this year is approaching 160,000, if no one in the U.S. smoked, this number would be about 20,000!
+The number of deaths due to lung cancer is approaching 160,000. if no one in the U.S. smoked, this number would be about 20,000!
 Tobacco use can cause cancer in the mouth, larynx (voice box), throat, bladder, kidney, esophagus, and pancreas.
 It has also been linked to colon and breast cancer.
 Ready to get started?

 2. Eat better!

 Evidence suggests that one third of all cancer deaths are due to dietary factors.
 By decreasing the amount of fatty foods and increasing the amount of fruits and vegetables you eat, you can lower your risk of developing cancer.
 Learn more about diet and cancer risk.

 3. Protect yourself from sun and UV lightexposure.

 Use a lotion with a sun protection factor (SPF) of 15 or higher everyday and wear a hat when outdoors.
 You can even get a sunburn in the winter.
 Tanning booths expose people to the same harmful rays as the sunlight, so you should avoid using them.
 Learn more about sun safety on OncoLink.

 4. Increase your physical activity and lose weight.